 The Oak and Eagle is a Druid group affiliated with the Order of Bards, Ovates, and Druids (OBOD); an international spiritual order headquartered in the United Kingdom that celebrated its fiftieth anniversary in 2014.
 Oak and Eagle began in the spring of 2011 and has grown rapidly since.
-We are an active group celebrating the four solar holidays, four fire festivals, new and full moons, and a number of other local and regional events scattered throughout the year.
+We are an active group celebrating the four solar holidays, four fire festivals, and a number of other local and regional events scattered throughout the year.
 Many of our events include excellent food and drink, nature walks, meditation, shenanigans, and Eisteddfods (competitions celebrating the Bardic Arts).
 We are headed by a group of organizers who operate as a working board of directors, and we actively support the regional pagan community.

 OBOD Druidry is not dogmatic and does not embrace a specific pantheon or system of belief.
 As such, it compliments many other spiritual paths.
 We welcome, embrace, and defend diversity in all forms, and strive to create a safe, welcoming, and nurturing environment within which to explore our relationship with the natural world.

 Oak and Eagle

 The Oak and Eagle embraces diversity, and is tolerant and accepting of all practices and beliefs that are not hateful or abusive.
 We do not have a list of rules, but instead operate on two core principles that establish the behavioral expectations of our members and protect the spiritual experience for all.
 These two principles are Respect and Privacy.

 “…the greatest characteristic of most modern-day Druids lies in their tolerance of diversity.”